Colors of the North Shore

 For an easier but also scenic hike, take the Twin Lakes Trail, a 7.6-mile loop that passes Bean and Bear Lakes and starts from Silver Bay's Visitor Center, half a mile from the Minnesota 61 stoplight on Outer Drive.

 56.0 View from Palisade Head.
 It's a short but steep drive up to this clifftop with a spectacular view down the cliff-lined shore to Shovel Point.
 Bring a picnic — and watch your kids.

 60.2 Ridges east of Tettegouche State Park.
-For good maple hikes, veteran hiker Gayle Coyer recommends the 6.8-mile stretch of trail from Minnesota 1 to County Road 6, from the east edge of Tettegouche State Park to Little Marais.
+For good maple hikes, veteran hiker Gayle Coyer recommends the 6.8-mile stretch of the Superior Hiking Trail from Minnesota 1 to County Road 6, from the east edge of Tettegouche State Park to Little Marais.

 "It has great maples and great lake views too," she says.
 "It's very fun and dramatic walking along the cliff edges."

 By car, drive up Minnesota 1 to the village of Finland, then head east on County Road 7, or Cramer Road.
 Drive through Crosby-Manitou State Park and, after passing Ninemile Lake, turn east on Forest Road 166, or Six Hundred Road.

 You'll go through maple forest on the way to County Road 2, or the Sawbill Trail, which you can take down to Tofte.